RufusSchultz/Bootcamp-FSD-Toko-Kantjil/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃
 # User
+User related endpoints, including the endpoints for user photos.

 ## End-point: Get all users
 Returns a list of all users.
 All user information is visible to ADMIN.
 STAFF will only see a selection of user information.